-4.4 Other factors
+4.5 Other factors

 CPUE data from the 1970s for the main northern blue moki stock indicated that the stock had declined to a level low enough to make recruitment failure a real concern.
 The 1986-87 TAC was set at a level considered low enough to enable some stock rebuilding.
-An analysis of MOK 1 CPUE data indicates that annual catch rates remained relatively constant between 1989-90 and 1993-94, despite an increase in the total commercial catch during the same period.